gnh1201/welsonjs/README.md

 # welsonjs
-WelsonJS - Build a Windows desktop apps with JavaScript, HTML, and CSS based on WSH/HTA.
-GTK compatible.
+WelsonJS - Build a Windows desktop apps with JavaScript, HTML, and CSS based on WSH/HTA or GTK.

 ## Structure
 ![Structure](app/assets/img/structure.png)